busypeoples/busypeoples.github.io/_posts/2015-02-09-thinking-in-components-angular-js.markdown

 </div>
 ```

-The HTML file now simply consists of the ng-app declaration and the _items-container_ directive.
+The HTML file consists of the ng-app declaration and the _items-container_ directive now.

 ```html
 <body ng-app="app">